GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 When the browser uses the styles, we see flickering, which is a bad user experience and results in regressions in [Cumulative Layout Shift (CLS)](/cls/).

-To improve the loading behavior, together with asynchronous style loading, we use [critical CSS inlining](/extract-critical-css/).
-The [critters](http://npmjs.com/package/critters) tool can find which styles are used on the page, by looking at the selectors in a stylesheet and matching them against the HTML.
+[Critical CSS inlining](/extract-critical-css/), along with asynchronous style loading, can improve the loading behavior.
+The [critters](http://npmjs.com/package/critters) tool finds which styles are used on the page, by looking at the selectors in a stylesheet and matching them against the HTML.
 When it finds a match, it considers the corresponding styles as part of the critical CSS, and inlines them.